 The survey was recommended in 2015 by the UT Diversity Advisory Council—a statewide group of faculty and staff tasked with identifying ways to improve diversity and inclusion efforts.
 Support for the initiative is unanimous among senior leaders system-wide, and planning teams were created at the system and campus levels to oversee the process.

-Rankin & Associates Consulting has administered surveys to more than 170 institutions across the country and developed a bank of tested questions.
-The UT Diversity Advisory Council and system-wide planning team selected questions from the bank and tailored each one to the University of Tennessee.
+The survey administrator has administered surveys to more than 170 institutions across the country and developed a bank of tested questions.
+The UT Diversity Advisory Council and system-wide planning team selected questions from a bank of questions developed by the administrator.
 UT President Joe DiPietro and campus chancellors provided feedback as well as planning team members at each campus and institute.